Azure/azure-cli/.github/ISSUE_TEMPLATE/Service_team_request.md

 What is the minimum API version of your service required to implement your feature?

 **Swagger Link**
-Provide a link to the pull request of your feature(s) in the REST API specs repo.
+Provide a link to the location of your feature(s) in the REST API specs repo.
+If your feature(s) has corresponding commit or pull request in the REST API specs repo, provide them.
 This should be on the master branch of the REST API specs repo.

 **Target Date**
 If you have a target date for release of this feature/work, please provide it.
 While we can't guarantee these dates,